How to Sell in Content Strategy

 When people ask me how to sell the idea of content strategy at their organization—which, I’ll mention, is the number one question I ever get asked—here’s my response.

 Step one: Find out what leadership is super excited about (or frustrated by) right now.
 It can be anything remotely related to content strategy—maybe it’s an upcoming responsive website redesign, or content marketing campaign, or new CMS implementation.
-Or MAYBE it’s leveraging the new camera technology on the iPhone 7 to create a viral video campaign that will increase brand awareness and drive customer loyalty across channels!
+Or maybe it’s leveraging the new camera technology on the iPhone X to create a viral video campaign that will increase brand awareness and drive customer loyalty across channels!

 (OK, not that last one.
 If that’s what your leadership is excited about, please run away quickly.)